 - Assessment of population and individual health needs

 Two-year training programs include didactics, clinical training, research, public health and other population-based experiences.
-The didactic training includes both residency-lead seminars, as well as the acquisition of a Master in Public Health or equivalent degree.
+The didactic training includes both residency-lead seminars, as well as the acquisition of a Masters in Public Health or equivalent degree.
 Those residents entering with an appropriate degree can enhance their didactics with additional coursework.
-Whether through a Master in Public Health or other equivalent degree, all residents must complete graduate level courses in epidemiology, biostatistics, health services management and administration, environmental health and the behavioral aspects of health.
+Whether through a Masters in Public Health or other equivalent degree, all residents must complete graduate level courses in epidemiology, biostatistics, health services management and administration, environmental health and the behavioral aspects of health.

 Practicum experiences can take place across the two years of the residency and include acquisition of skills in clinical and population prevention medicine.
 Examples of practicum experiences include appointments in: local, state and federal health departments; health maintenance organizations; peer review organizations; community and migrant health centers; occupational health clinics; industrial sites; regulatory agencies; NASA; OSHA; research settings and many more.
 Reference the Examples of Preventive Medicine Training Opportunities for a comprehensive listing.